APPLICANT CONDUCT POLICY

 Attend an Ethics Education workshop or other workshop(s) as designated by the Career Center.

-Be referred to the Office of Student Conduct for additional action.
+Be referred to Community Standards & Conflict Resolution for additional action.